ECE364/ECE364.github.io/homeworks.md

 &nbsp;

-Couple things to note about homeworks:
+Couple things to note about homeworks
 - Homeworks are to be completed **individually** through PrarieLearn.
 - Each homework is assigned when you have most (if not all) of the required knowledge to complete it.  **There is zero reason not to start the homework early** Office hours are not provided on Fridays and HWs are due Monday morning.
 Please plan ahead.
 - Most homeworks will consist of 3-4 novel problems.
 Each homework is weighted equally towards your final grade.